jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 In this section we will provide the necessesary definitions in order to put the _Chebyshev's approximation problem_ (CAP) in terms of a _semi-infinite programming problem_ (SIP).

 ### 1.1 Chebyshev approximation problem _(CAP)_
-The _Chebyshev approximation problem_ can be formulated in serveral ways, one of them is described as the following _minimax_ problem:
+The _Chebyshev approximation problem_ _(CAP)_ can be formulated in serveral ways, one of them is described as the following _minimax_ problem:
 $$
 \begin{equation}
   \min_{ x \in K_{n-1}} \max_{w \in \Omega} |d(w) - F(x, w)|